 Migration Guide Google Photos macOS

-Pull your library out of Google and the first thing you'll notice is that everything is dated "today" — Takeout dumps the real capture dates and GPS into separate .json files instead of the photos themselves.
+There is no Google Photos app for macOS, so Google Takeout is the only complete way out — and the first thing you'll notice is that everything is dated "today".
+Takeout dumps the real capture dates and GPS into separate .json files instead of the photos themselves.
 FolioSort puts that metadata back where it belongs and builds a clean, browsable library — entirely on your Mac, nothing uploaded.

 FolioSort pairs each photo with its Takeout metadata and shows you the finished Mac library before a single file is written.